 2 Samuel 7:12

-Did king David know that the heir he was informed of, was not King Solomon?
+Did King David know that the heir he was informed of, was not to be King Solomon?

 I think King David assumed that this offspring would be his immediate heir.
 He requested that his son would build a great temple, though I believe the temple God talked about was of a different nature.